Raised Yeast Waffles Recipe

 - 1. Dissolve yeast and sugar in warm water; let stand 5 minutes.
 Beat in milk, eggs and butter.
 In another bowl, combine flour, salt and baking soda; stir into yeast mixture just until combined.
 Cover and let rise in a warm place until doubled, about 45 minutes.
+Stir batter.
 Bake in a preheated waffle iron according to manufacturer's directions until golden brown.
 Yield: 10 waffles.

 2 waffles: 453 calories, 23g fat (14g saturated fat), 131mg cholesterol, 726mg sodium, 49g carbohydrate (6g sugars, 2g fiber), 12g protein.

 "I could not wait to make these waffles after seeing them in the TOH magazine in December 2016.
 The yeast ingredient really intrigued me.
 These waffles are light, & airy with a crisp exterior, not to mention beautifully golden.
 The batter is very thin.
 I went ahead, and made the recipe as is with the exception of using honey in place of the sugar, and whole wheat pastry flour in place of AP flour.
 I did after letting the batter rise as directed, add 3/4 cup of whole wheat pastry flour, and let the dough rest again for about 30 minutes.
 My husband ate two which means they are a winner.
 I am going to freeze them so we can enjoy them all week long."